Hiking in Austria ~ Faschina & Fontanella

 Kindred spirits make traveling so much fun, hiking spirits are another kind of traveler altogether.
 I have a few of these adventurous friends who like to hike and love to explore.
 Hiking in Austria in cold, wet and rainy conditions, well, those are some GREAT friends.
 Here is our weekend in Austria hiking an all new Alpine region and finding out another glorious mountain to love.
 Thankfully, both these traveling gals said a resounding “YES!”
 Let’s do it, let’s get muddy.

 As it turned out it was a German holiday weekend.
 Unification weekend!
 Last-minute plans, oops!
 Unification weekend is a HUGE weekend of celebration and that means lots of train travel, staus (autobahn traffic) and very few places open with rooms.
 Especially short notice.
-Thankfully, we were able to head to Austria only a few hours away to try a different Alpine region to explore and hike.
+Thankfully, we were able to plan for hiking in Austria for our hiking trip since it was only a few hours away from time to explore and hike.

 How to get there